Our History

 We know of two national predecessors of our organization - The American Nativity Society and The American Christmas Crib Society.
 The American Nativity Society was founded in Spokane, Washington, just after World War I by a Jesuit priest named Paul Sauer.
 Unfortunately, the effort was short-lived.
 The American Christmas Crib Society, based in Fremont, Ohio, was more successful.
 By 1953 the Crib Society claimed 125 members.
 But in 1971 with the death of its founder, the Reverend Aloysius Horn, the group apparently disbanded.

 With two strikes out on the national scene, we stepped up to the plate.
 Now, the bases are loaded and it looks like we’ve got ourselves a grand-slam home run!
-There are more than 400 members in the United States and Canada.
+There are hundreds of members in the United States and Canada.
 We call ourselves Friends of the Creche!